DaveXanatos/HostBuilds/README.md

 # HostBuilds
 Initial Repository for Host Builds.
-These are very lifelike humanoid robot builds designed to look, move, interact, speak and respond in as humal-like fashion as possible.
+These are very lifelike humanoid robot builds designed to look, move, interact, speak and respond in as human-like fashion as possible.

 Non-proprietary files here only - LanguageProcessor.py contains very sophisticated code that outperforms everything available to date, and until I determine how to protect my work on this it'll have to remain offline.